Academic Integrity & Misconduct

 City Students’ Union (SU) have worked with the University, including academic staff from across all Schools, to produce a short video which explains academic integrity, the consequences of academic misconduct and how to avoid misconduct such as plagiarism, collusion and cheating.

-For the SU Video and the full SU Academic Integrity & Misconduct Campaign, please click here.
+Watch the SU Video and view the full SU Academic Integrity and Misconduct Campaign.

 How we manage Academic Misconduct

-City’s Academic Integrity & Misconduct Policy and Guidance sets out the process which is triggered if we suspect that you have not upheld these principles and have committed Academic Misconduct.
+City’s Academic Integrity and Misconduct Policy and Guidance sets out the process which is triggered if we suspect that you have not upheld these principles and have committed Academic Misconduct.

 We will manage and consider cases of alleged Academic Misconduct in accordance with the Senate Regulations*: Assessment Regulations (Senate Regulation 19).
 The regulations are designed to ensure that students suspected of Academic Misconduct are provided with an independent and transparent system that is both efficient and fair.